HL7/v2-to-fhir/input/pagecontent/implementation_considerations.md

 resource.
 In most scenarios, a v2 field using the XCN data type will typically be mapped to the Practitioner resource, but implementers may choose to map to the PractitionerRole resource instead.
-In a few places, an XCN field will be mapped to a PractitionerRole resource when other fields in the segment can contribute content to the PractitionerRole resource to create a more robust resource (for example, the ORC segment when mapped to ServiceRequest maps the Ordering Provider (ORC-12) field to PractitionerRole because the Ordering Facility fields in ORC (ORC-21 through -23) can also contribute to the PractitionerRole resource).
+In a few places, an XCN field will be mapped to a PractitionerRole resource when other fields in the segment can contribute content to the PractitionerRole resource to create a more robust resource.
+For example, the ORC segment when mapped to ServiceRequest maps the Ordering Provider (ORC-12) field to PractitionerRole because the Ordering Facility fields in ORC (ORC-21 through -23) can also contribute to the PractitionerRole resource to create a more robust resource.

 ### Results
 #### Observations and Components
 Depending on context and content an OBX segment in a v2 message may represent a wide variety of different types of data.
-Typically however, the OBX segment will map to an Observation resource which in turn is referenced in some other resource (eg, the result containing OBX segments in an ORU message will typically be transformed into Observation resources which are referenced in DiagnosticReport.result).
-Even when an OBX segment clearly maps to an Observation resource, complications may arise when the contents of multiple OBX segments must be considered as a whole in order to be fully understood or when there are multiple parts to a single result (that is each OBX segment is a component of an Observation (eg Observation.component).
-It is critical that implementers fully understand the type of content that may be presented in an OBX segment.
+Typically, the OBX segment will map to an Observation resource which in turn is referenced in some other resource (eg, the result containing OBX segments in an ORU message will typically be transformed into Observation resources which are referenced in DiagnosticReport.result).
+Even when an OBX segment clearly maps to an Observation resource, complications may arise when the contents of multiple OBX segments must be considered as a whole in order to be fully understood or when there are multiple parts to a single result (that is each OBX segment is a component of an Observation (e.g., Observation.component).
+It is critical that implementers fully understand the type of content that may be presented in an OBX segment so that an appropriate transformation approach can be developed.

 #### Multiple Occurrences of OBX-5
 OBX-5 (Observation Value) is allowed to repeat in the v2 base standard however Observation.value[x] is constrained to a cardinality